Ā mātou mahi

 Engaging whānau voice is a core function for us.
 Whānau Māori in our rohe can expect:

-• We will take what we hear seriously, and we will take actions within our remit to address the issues shared with us, including advocating for issues most important to whānau to Crown agencies
+- We will take what we hear seriously, and we will take actions within our capability to address the issues shared with us, including advocating for issues most important to whānau to Crown agencies

 What we expect of health agencies